-There were no findings related to major federal award programs which were required to be reported in accordance with generally accepted government auditing standards for the year ended June 30, 2021.
+There were no findings related to major federal award programs which were required to be reported in accordance with generally accepted government auditing standards for the year ended June 30, 2022.

-Alan J. Stephenson, CPA Donald W. Brannan, CPA Kyle E. Troyer, CPA Robert J. Morand, CPA Brenden A. Stephenson, CPA/PFS, CFP# Cynthia R. Scott, CPA, CFE
+Alan J. Stephenson, CPA

+Donald W. Brannan, CPA

+Kyle E. Troyer, CPA

+Robert J. Morand, CPA

+Brenden A. Stephenson, CPA/PFS, CFP®

+Cynthia R. Scott, CPA, CFE

-Management and the Board Iosco Regional Education Service Agency 27 N. Rempert Road Tawas City, MI 48763
+Management and the Board losco Regional Educational Service Agency 27 N. Rempert Road Tawas City, MI 48763

-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the losco Regional Education Service Agency for the year ended June 30, 2022.
-Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standard, Government Auditing Standards and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated November 1, 2021.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the losco Regional Educational Service Agency for the year ended June 30, 2023.
+Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, Government Auditing Standards, and the Uniform Guidance, as well as certain information related to the planned scope and timing of our audit.
+We have communicated such information in our letter to you dated June 27, 2023.
 Professional standards also require that we communicate to you the following information related to our audit.
 The appendices to this letter set forth those communications as follows:

-I Communication with Those Charged with Governance

-II Management Comments
+- I Communication with Those Charged with Governance - II Management Comments

-We discussed these matters with various personnel of the Agency during the audit and met with management on October 3, 2022.
+We discussed these matters with various personnel of the Agency during the audit and met with management on October 27, 2023.
 We would also be pleased to meet with you to discuss these matters at your convenience.